-Yes, laughing gas sedation is also safe, even for children.
-At our Keswick Kids Dental clinic, we use a low nitrous oxide to oxygen ratio mixture, which allows us to administer laughing gas throughout the procedure.
-One of the biggest benefits of laughing gas sedation is that we can adjust the level of sedation at any time during the procedure, as needed.
+Yes, laughing gas is also a very safe when sedating a child for dental work.
+At our Keswick Kids Dental clinic, our pediatric dentist that does sedation uses a low nitrous oxide to oxygen ratio mixture.
+This allows us to accurately administer laughing gas throughout the procedure.
+One of the biggest benefits of laughing gas sedation is that we can adjust the level of sedation at any time during the dental procedure, as needed.

-In oral sedation pediatric dentistry, we adminster pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.
+In this type of oral sedation pediatric dentistry, we administer pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.

 3. Pediatric Sleep Dentistry

-Upon waking up from sedation your child will need additional time to recover with the help of a registered nurse.
+Upon waking up from dental sedation your child will need additional time to recover with the help of a registered nurse.
 This takes place in our dedicated pediatric surgical suite and adjacent recovery room.
 Typical symptoms may include dizziness, sleepiness, nausea, and loss of physical co-ordination.
-For this oral sedation pediatric dentistry procedure, we highly recommend parents take the full day off from work in order to help their child fully recover comfortably.
+For this form of dental sedation for a child we highly recommend parents take the full day off from work in order to help their child fully recover comfortably.

-Your child will have the best possible dental sedation experience if you help them understand what is going to happen.
+We want your child to have the best possible experience while at the dentist.
+Before sedating a child for dental work you should explain to your child what will happen, to help them understand the procedure.
 It is important to use words and concepts they will understand and not be fearful of (such as “taking a nap”).
-Help your child understand that it is okay to be scared but the staff at our Keswick Kids Dental clinic will do everything to keep them safe and comfortable.
+Help your child understand that it is okay to be scared but the staff at our Keswick Kids Dental clinic and the pediatric dentist that does sedation will do everything to keep them safe and comfortable.

-Dressing your child in comfortable and loose-fitting clothing ensures they stay warm and relaxed during the procedure, plus allows our staff to attach monitors easily.
+Dressing your child in comfortable and loose-fitting clothing allows our staff to attach monitors easily but also ensures the patient will stay warm and relaxed during the procedure.

 We also recommend your child bring along a comfort item from home such as a small toy, stuffed animal, or blanket.
 This can help distract and keep them calm.
 If there are siblings that require supervision, we highly recommend bringing a second parent/family member or arrange childcare during the dental appointment.
 This will allow you to give your child your undivided attention.